Richmond Parish, New Brunswick: Local service districts

-All LSDs assess for street lighting and community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+All LSDs assessed for street lighting and community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Richmond Parish

-The local service district of the parish of Richmond comprises all of the parish north of Debec.
+The local service district of the parish of Richmond comprised all of the parish north of Debec.
 It also included a small wetland area west of the mouth of Fish Creek until 2014.

 The parish LSD was established in 1966 to assess for fire protection following the abolition of county government by the new Municipalities Act.
 Community services were added in 1967 and recreational facilities in 1995.

-The taxing authority is 212.00 Richmond.
+The taxing authority was 212.00 Richmond.